smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 She took a deep breath.
 "Years ago, my husband offended Poseidon.
 Stole the god's sacred bull, claimed it."
 She watched Theron's face carefully.
 "The curse fell on me.
 Not him.
 Me."

-Her voice was steady.
-Calmer than she felt.
+Her voice was steady, almer than she felt.
 The anger helped, she'd learned that years ago.
 Channel it into coldness, into precision.
 Let it sharpen her words instead of breaking them.

 "The bull was Poseidon's," she continued.
 "And Minos knew it.
 He chose pride over piety, and when the god's wrath came, it fell on me.
-My Body and my mind became instruments of divine will, and from that abomination came what breathes below."
+My body and my mind became instruments of divine will, and from that abomination came what breathes below."

 "Careful, Majesty."
 Theron's voice was soft.
 "Speaking ill of the King-"